sidejackthenativity/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

     One would not suspect the existence of other web applications in addition to the obvious `www.example.com`, unless they know of `helpdesk.example.com` and `webmail.example.com`.

+4. **Enumerate Identifier-Specified Functions**

+   First determine its behaviour when an invalid function is specified and try to establish a way to identify when a valid function has been requested.
+Compile a list of common function names or cycle through the syntactic range of identifiers observed to be in use.

+5. ** Identify Data Entry Points**

+   Identify any out-of-band channels via which user-controllable or other third party data is being introduced into the application's processing.
+An example is a web mail application that processes and renders messages received via SMTP.

+6. **Identify Functionality**

+   Identify all the more peripheral functions and behaviour, such as the use of redirects, off-site links, error messages, and administrative and logging functions.

 ### Approaches to Address Issue 1 - Non-standard URLs

 There is no way to fully ascertain the existence of non-standard-named web applications.
 Being non-standard, there are no fixed criteria governing the naming convention, however there are a number of techniques that the tester can use to gain some additional insight.